uwcse440/web-cse440-sp17/_assignments/assignment4/index.md

 # Project Description

 In this assignment, you communicate your design in several forms.
-You will create a website, a video prototype, a poster, and a pitch to present your work from the entire quarter.
+You will create a website, a poster, and a pitch to present your work from the entire quarter.

 1. Create a project website that provides an overview of the project, presents your design process, and introduces team members.
-   At a minimum, it must include links to your [Assignment 2]({{ site.baseurl }}/assignments/assignment2/) report, your [Assignment 3]({{ site.baseurl }}/assignments/assignment3/) report, your video prototype, and your poster.
+   At a minimum, it must include links to your [Assignment 2]({{ site.baseurl }}/assignments/assignment2/) report, your [Assignment 3]({{ site.baseurl }}/assignments/assignment3/) report, and your poster.
    Optionally, also include your presentations or other materials.
-   Ideally, mcuh of this same content will also be presented in a manner more appropriate for the web.
+   Ideally, much of this same content will also be presented in a manner more appropriate for the web.

    Be sure you have updated any documents that course staff said needed fixed before posting (e.g., any report that accidentally included participant identifying information).

-2. Create a video prototype that illustrates your proposed design.
-   Use the storyboards you created as a basis for your video prototype.
-   Be sure you video conveys all of:

-   - the problem
-   - the design
-   - the context
-   - the satisfaction

-   Refer to the examples provided in lecture, as well as videos from prior classes, for creating an effective video.

-   It is critical that your video be short enough to remain engaging while delivering its content.
-   Your video prototype should probably not be more than 2 minutes long.

-   A modern phone can capture video of adequate quality for this assignment.

-3. Create a poster that communicates your design and your design process to a general audience.
+2. Create a poster that communicates your design and your design process to a general audience.
    The goal is to present your work in a visual form to interested parties from across campus or from industry.
    You need to quickly convey the most important aspects of your work.
    The poster must be 32"x40" (portrait, vertical).

-4. Create a pitch that you can deliver together with your poster.
+3. Create a pitch that you can deliver together with your poster.
    This should summarize the problem and your design.
    It should be no more than 1 minute long.
    This pitch should convince the audience your problem was worth investigating and that your design effectively addresses it.